colla69/UniRepo/README.md

-this is a Repo for Uni Bacups and Versioning.
+this is a Repo for Uni Backups and Versioning.